MicrosoftDocs/entra-docs/docs/identity/app-provisioning/known-issues.md

 #### Null attribute can't be provisioned

 Microsoft Entra ID currently can't provision null attributes.
-If an attribute is null on the user object, it will be skipped.
+If an attribute is null on the user object, it is skipped.

 #### Special characters are not supported on joining properties

 Microsoft Entra ID currently can't perform filter queries on values containing special characters.
-Therefore a provisioning attempt on a resource (user or group) with a special character on filter attributes will fail.
+Therefore a provisioning attempt on a resource (user or group) with a special character on filter attributes fails.
 An example is a group will special character on the name can be created on Entra ID but cannot be synced to target system

 #### Maximum characters for attribute-mapping expressions